 - Graduation from an accredited associate, baccalaureate or master’s nursing program (depending on the tract for which applying),

-- Submit three recommendation letters from healthcare professionals who can give a reference as to the applicant’s potential (these should be from professionals in supervisory positions and not colleagues or friends; prefer one from a previous professor, and
+- Submit three recommendation letters from healthcare professionals who can give a reference as to the applicant’s potential (these should be from professionals in supervisory positions and not colleagues or friends; prefer one from a previous professor

 - Holding an unencumbered license to practice as a registered nurse in the state of Tennessee; clinical practicum experiences may necessitate licensure in surrounding states.
 Compact licenses accepted.

-Once admitted, applicants are required to meet all background check, drug screening, immunizations, medical profile and BLS certification requirements as indicated below.
+Once admitted, applicants are required to meet all background check, drug screening, immunizations, medical profile, and AHA BLS certification requirements as indicated below.

 - No more than 30 days before enrollment, students must submit a:

-- Urine drug screen from the designated provider, and
+- Urine drug screen from the designated provider

 - Proof of health insurance will be required at all times when enrolled in the program.

-- BLS certification will be required prior to admission into the program and during enrollment.
+- AHA BLS certification will be required prior to admission into the program and during enrollment.

 All students are admitted conditionally based on passing the urine drug screen and background check.
 Students must be able to perform the essential functions, and have evidence of a physical exam and up to date immunizations as indicated in the MSN student handbook and the MSN forms.